oschmid/website/content/post/no-my-cellphone-wont-blow-up-your-gas-station.md

 +++
-title = "No, My Cellphone Won't Blow Up Your Gas Station" subtitle = "Skip to the end though if you want to learn the real fire danger of filing up at the pump." date = "2018-11-10T14:25:25-08:00" image = "" tags = ["mythbuster","safety"]
+title = "No, My Cellphone Won't Blow Up Your Gas Station" date = "2018-11-10T14:25:25-08:00" image = "" tags = ["mythbuster","safety"]